swedenconnect/bankid-saml-idp/docs/configuration.md

         password: changeit
 ```

-### Implement your own module

-> TODO: move

-You can implement your own module, if you want to be able to use something else than redis, e.g. psql, mysql

-To implement your own module, please see how we have configured the redis module in RedisSessionConfiguration.
-The main takeaways is that you need to have an implementation for the following
-- LockRepository
-- SessionReader (you can use fallback implementation for spring session, but a direct read/write implementation is recommended)
-- SessionWriter (you can use fallback implementation for spring session, but a direct read/write implementation is recommended)
-- Spring Session Configuration
+<a name="adding-your-own-application-yml-file"></a>

-## Adding your own application.yml file
+## Adding Your Own application.yml File

 To add multiple overrides for configuration properties at the same time you can do so by supplying your own application.yml file.

-This file will override the base application.yml (so both will be loaded)
+This file will override the base application.yml (both will be loaded).

 To load an external file simply supply the application with the following environment variable
 ```shell